For whatever it's worth: my advice on job hunting in tech

 A company will never offer your dream salary and benefits, so don’t feel like you need to be their dream candidate.

-Remember: to the person reading your application and resume, you’re just another face in a bubble.
+To the person reading your application and resume, you’re just another face in a bubble.
 It’s tough to tell much about you at this stage.
 So if they search for you online, give them something good to find.

 Resume advice